mystor/rust-cpp/README.md

 assert_eq!(r, 42)
 ```

-The crate also help to expose some C++ class to Rust by autimatically
+The crate also help to expose some C++ class to Rust by automatically
 implementing trait such as Drop, Clone (if the C++ type can be copied), and others

 ```rust